Tonya GJ Prince is the Founder/Editor of WESurviveAbuse.com:

 But, make no mistake, we are a work in progress.

-Nevertheless, the lessons and giant faith that you gain along the journey can add healing and wisdom.
+Nevertheless, the lessons and giant faith that you gain along the journey are absolutely worth it.

 Throughout the globe, in every nation, WE are Survivors of violence, rape, and abuse.